Privacy Implies Stability: Information-Theoretic Generalization Bounds for Quantum Learning: Comparison of various Generalization Error Bounds obtained in this manuscript with the Prior Works

-\item \textbf{Unified Information Measure:} The upper-bound obtained in \cite[Corollary $23$]{Caro23} contains separated classical and quantum information terms because of the separated sub-Gaussianity assumption mentioned in \eqref{qmgf} and \eqref{cmgf} respectively.
-In constrast, our bound on $\overline{\text{\textnormal{gen}}}_{\rho}(\cN)$ in Theorem \ref{exp_gen_bound} relies on a single information-theoretic quantity, which unifies classical and quantum dependencies.

-\item \textbf{Failure of Stability Implications:} In scenarios where testing and training data are uncorrelated, the bound in \cite[Corollary $23$]{Caro23} reduces to a purely classical term and therefore it will not account for the quantum system $B'$.
+\end{small} for some fixed $\mu,\tau >0$, where $f(s,w) \coloneqq \mathrm{Tr}[L(s, w)(\rho^{\Te}_s \otimes (\sigma^{\mathcal{N}}_{s, w})^{B'})]$.
+However, unlike Eqs. \eqref{qmgf} and \eqref{cmgf} in \cite{Caro23}, Theorem \ref{exp_gen_bound} requires only a single condition mentioned in Definition \ref{ass_cq_subg}.
+Crucially, our assumption holds in expectation over $P_S \times P_W$, rather than for worst-case pairs. \item \textbf{Unified Information Measure:} The upper-bound obtained in \cite[Corollary $23$]{Caro23} contains separated classical and quantum information terms because of the separated sub-Gaussianity assumption mentioned in \eqref{qmgf} and \eqref{cmgf} respectively.
+In constrast, our bound on $\overline{\text{\textnormal{gen}}}_{\rho}(\cN)$ in Theorem \ref{exp_gen_bound} relies on a single information-theoretic quantity, which unifies classical and quantum dependencies. \item \textbf{Failure of Stability Implications:} In scenarios where testing and training data are uncorrelated, the bound in \cite[Corollary $23$]{Caro23} reduces to a purely classical term and therefore it will not account for the quantum system $B'$.
 Therefore, from \cite[Corollary $23$]{Caro23} it is not possible to show that stability implies generalizability.
 In contrast, Theorem \ref{exp_gen_bound} avoids this limitation, validating the definition of expected true loss proposed in \cite{WDH2025} as its correct formulation.
 A justification for the correctness of \eqref{exp_true_loss_def} is also given in \cite{WDH2025}. \end{itemize}

 With this correct definition of true loss, the bound obtained in \cite[Corollary 23]{Caro23} translates to \cite[Theorem 1]{WDH2025}.
 In Appendix \ref{app:numerical_comparison}, we make a comparison of Theorem \ref{exp_gen_bound} with \cite[Theorem 1]{WDH2025} for the case when $\alpha = \mu=\tau,$ where $ \alpha,\mu$ and $\tau$ denote the sub-Gaussianity parameters appearing in \eqref{ass_cq_subg_eq}, \eqref{qmgf}, and \eqref{cmgf}, respectively.